oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 ```

 In reality, however, the trees are significantly larger than in this example.
 Read `Profdiff.md` to learn how to inspect
 a real tree.
-The sections below explain the format of a serialized optimization tree, and how to view the tree in IGV.
+The sections below explain the format of a serialized optimization tree, and how to view an optimization
+tree in IGV.

 ## Inlining tree